qpliu/esolang/necksheen/README.md

 There are two identifier name spaces: one for loops and queues, and one for variables.

-Loop identifiers are declared with loop statements and are optionally referenced by break and continue statements.
-The scope of a loop identifier is its body, excluding any fork statements.
+Loop identifiers are declared with loop statements and fork statements and are optionally referenced by break and continue statements.
+The scope of a loop identifier is its body, excluding the bodies of any fork statements.
 The loop identifier must not duplicate any loop identifier or queue identifier that is in scope.

 Queue identifiers are declared with fork statements and are referenced by fork, receive, and send statements.
-The scope a queue identifier starts with the declaration and ends at the end of the innermost enclosing loop statement, excluding the bodies of other fork statements.
+The scope a queue identifier starts with the declaration and ends at the end of the innermost enclosing loop, excluding the bodies of other fork statements.
 Queue identifiers must not duplicate any queue identifier that is in scope or any loop identifier that is in scope.
 There is one predefined queue, `io`, which can be used to receive input and send output.
-The queue identifier is also the loop identifier of the body of the fork statement.
+If the fork statement has a loop body, the queue identifier is its loop identifier.

-Variable identifiers are declared with assignment, receive, or test statements.
-The scope of the variable starts with the statement following the declaration and ends at the end of the innermost enclosing loop statement.
-A variable also has a pre-scope, which starts with the start of the innermost enclosing loop statement and ends with the declaration.
+Variable identifiers are declared with assignment and receive statements.
+The scope of the variable starts with the statement following the declaration and ends at the end of the innermost enclosing loop.
+A variable also has a pre-scope, which starts with the start of the innermost enclosing loop and ends with the declaration.
 Variable identifiers must not duplicate any variable identifier that is in scope.
 There is one predefined variable, `0`, which evaluates to false.
 Expressions may only reference variables that are in scope, except for the left variable in previous-variable expressions, which must be either in the variable's scope or the variable's pre-scope.

 Statements
 ----------
 The statements of a program form an implicit unnamed loop.
-Execution terminates when the loop is exited.
+Execution of the program terminates when that loop is exited.

 An assignment statement declares and assigns the (single bit) value of the expression to the variable.
 A variable may not be reassigned.

-A break statement exits the named or, if unspecified, the innermost enclosing loop statement if the expression evaluates to true or if the expression is omitted.
-If a loop is exited, all queues declared in the loop are closed.
+A break statement exits the named or, if unspecified, the innermost enclosing loop if the expression evaluates to true or if the expression is omitted.
+If a loop is exited, all enclosed loop bodies are exited.
+If a loop is exited, all queues declared in that loop are closed.

-A continue statement returns execution to the top of the named or, if unspecified the innermost enclosing, loop statement if the expression evaluates to true or if the expression is omitted.
-If the loop is continued, all queues declared in the loop are closed.
-If a loop is exited, all queues declared in the loop are closed.
+A continue statement returns execution to the top of the named or, if unspecified, the innermost enclosing loop if the expression evaluates to true or if the expression is omitted.
+If the loop is continued, all enclosed loops are exited, and all queues declared in the loop are closed.
+If a loop is exited, all queues declared in that loop are closed.

-A fork statement declares a queue with either a loop or another queue.
+A fork statement declares a queue with either a loop body or another queue.
 Executing a fork starts a new thread.
 The forking thread can communicate with the new thread by receiving from or sending to the queue.
-The new thread executes the body of the fork statement as a loop and can communicate with the forking thread by receiving from or sending to the queue.
-If the fork statement references another queue instead of specifying a loop, the other queue must be declared with a loop and the other queue identifier must be in scope, and the new thread communicated with the forking thread with the other queue identifier, while the forking thread communicates with the new thread with the queue identifier of the fork statement.
-The new thread exits when it breaks the loop that is the body of the fork statement, and the queue identifier is also the loop identifier.
-The values and previous values of variables that are declared outside of the fork statement and whose scope includes the fork statement are frozen at the time the fork statement is executed for the forked thread.
+The new thread executes the loop body of the fork statement and can communicate with the forking thread by receiving from or sending to the queue.
+If the fork statement references another queue instead of specifying a loop body, the other queue must be declared with a loop body and the other queue identifier must be in scope, and the new thread communicates with the forking thread with the other queue identifier, while the forking thread communicates with the new thread with the queue identifier of the fork statement.
+The new thread exits when it exits the loop body of the fork statement.
+For the forked thread, the values and previous values of variables that are declared outside of the fork statement and whose scope includes the fork statement are frozen at the time the fork statement is executed.

 A loop statement is an optionally named list of statements that are executed in sequence.
-When execution reaches the end of the list of statements, all queues declared in the loop are closed and execution resumes at the start of the list of statements.
+When execution reaches the end of the list of statements or when the loop is continued with a `continue` statement, all queues declared in the loop are closed and execution resumes at the start of the list of statements.
 If the loop is exited, either due to a `break` statement, a `receive` statement, or a `continue` statement for an enclosing loop, all queues declared in the loop are closed.

-A receive statement declares a variable, which is set to the bit received from the queue.
-If the queue is closed for receiving, the named, or if unspecified, the innermost enclosing, loop statement is exited.
+A receive statement optionally declares a variable, which is set to the bit received from the queue.
+If the queue is closed for receiving, the named, or, if unspecified, the innermost enclosing loop is exited.
 If a loop is exited, all queues declared in the loop are closed.
+If the variable is omitted, the received bit is ignored.
+To ignore the received bit while specifying a loop, put a second `>` in the place of the variable.

 A send statement evaluates the expression and sends the result to the queue.
 If the queue is closed for sending and the loop is specified,